billyrigdon/RigdonOS/README.md

 ## Prerequisites

+&nbsp;

 At a minimum, you will need to have npm and node.js installed on your machine.
 To take advantage of the automated build script you will also need to have docker installed.

 &nbsp;

-### The following will install all 3 on Manjaro and configure docker, but you can use the package manager and distro of your choice to do the same.
+#### The following will install all 3 on Manjaro and configure docker, but you can use the package manager and distro of your choice to do the same.

-###### Note:You may need to log out and log back in after adding yourself to the docker group.

     sudo pacman -S npm nodejs docker
     sudo systemctl enable --now docker.service
     sudo usermod -aG docker $USER

+###### Note:You may need to log out and log back in after adding yourself to the docker group.

 &nbsp;